encryption-alliance/unified-vault-format/kdf/README.md

 3. deterministically derive other high-entropy data such as salts or IVs

 > [!WARNING]
 > The KDFs listed below MAY be unsuitable for low-entropy inputs and MUST NOT be hard to compute.
-Therefore they must only be used for the aforementioned intended use cases, where the input guaranteed to be a high-entropy, uniformly random secret key.
+Therefore they must only be used for the aforementioned intended use cases, where the input is guaranteed to be a high-entropy, uniformly random secret key.

 ## Usage